 next nature journaling meet upS:

-Here is something new for 2024 to get you started and inspire you along the way - a nature journaling card deck to take with you anywhere, in printed or digital form.
+A limited number of 2024 nature journaling card decks are available to inspire and encourage beginners to start nature journaling.
+The nature journaling card deck is designed to take with you anywhere, in printed (water resistant) or digital form.
 Check it out at my shop

 workshops: